types of estrogen

 It’s always important to test and not guess.

-Testing is because in Mast Cell Activation Syndrome all kinds of things can be happening.
+In Mast Cell Activation Syndrome all kinds of things can be happening.
 And some of your symptoms and conditions may not always be what they seem.

 For example, we’ve worked with a few women who had classic estrogen dominance symptoms.
 But their tests showed they actually had low estrogen and high progesterone.
 So, something else was going on there.